enableiot/iotkit-agent/README.md

   * /usr/share/iotkit-agent/certs
   * /usr/share/iotkit-agent/data

  4. If it was local installation these folders and files are stored locally in config/ certs/ and data/ folders.
+Backup them.
  5. Upgrade iotkit-agent using npm npm install --global iotkit-agent
  6. Iotkit-agents from v.1.6.0 use three configuration files: